Real Estate Prices and Overview

 Notable & Unique: People

-where approximately 1 in 4 children are living in poverty, the Pleasant Grove
+In a nation where 1 out of every 4 children lives in poverty, the Pleasant Grove

 In addition, one of the really interesting characteristics about the Pleasant Grove

 City Center neighborhood is that, according to NeighborhoodScout's

 exclusive research, it is an excellent choice in which to reside for

 college students.
 Due to its popularity among college students who

 already choose to live here, its walkability, and its above average

 safety from crime, the neighborhood is ideal for prospective or

 already-enrolled college students.
 Between semesters and during